aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/protect/_index.md

 ### Remarks

-When a document is protected, the user can make only limited changes, such as adding annotations, making revisions, or completing a form.When you protect a document, and the document already has a protection password, the existing protection password is not changed.When you protect a document, and the document does not have a protection password, this method assigns a random password that makes it impossible to unprotect the document in Microsoft Word, but you still can unprotect the document in Aspose.Words as it does not require a password when unprotecting.
+When a document is protected, the user can make only limited changes, such as adding annotations, making revisions, or completing a form.

+When you protect a document, and the document already has a protection password, the existing protection password is not changed.

+When you protect a document, and the document does not have a protection password, this method assigns a random password that makes it impossible to unprotect the document in Microsoft Word, but you still can unprotect the document in Aspose.Words as it does not require a password when unprotecting.

 ### Examples